 This course is designed to provide (prospective) teachers with an opportunity to study recent developments and current issues in the teaching of linguistics, rhetoric, stylistics, and composing which have a direct relationship with classroom practice.
 Students will also be given an opportunity to develop their skills in writing artful and effective compositions.
+Credit cannot be held for both this course and 02:550.

-02:751 (3) DEVELOPMENTS AND ISSUES IN THE TEACHING OF LITERATURE IN THE MIDDLE/SENIOR YEARS

-Prerequisite: 02:453/454, or equivalent.
+02:751 DEVELOPMENTS AND ISSUES IN THE TEACHING OF LITERATURE IN THE MIDDLE/SENIOR YEARS Prerequisite: 02:453/454, or equivalent.